Note from the founder…

 - When I was 30 and living in the Bay Area, I developed a 15-hour consciousness development seminar I called âRealization.â I held the workshop over several sessions with two groups of four and six people.
 It was well-received and personally rewarding, yet I moved on to other engagements.

-- In my early 30s I served for six months as a live-in counselor at a home for ‘socially disadvantaged’ teenage boys in Ft.
-Bragg, California.
+- In my early 30s I served for six months as a live-in counselor at a home for ‘socially disadvantaged’ teenage boys in northern California.
 (Now that was a learning experience.)

 - In my late 30s I served for a year as the executive director of a San Francisco-based nonprofit organization dedicated to consciousness research and education.
 While there, I launched an effort called the All-Win Network, building on the âwin-winâ social interaction/negotiation strategy popularized in the 1970s.
 Long on ideals but short on execution, the project was short-lived.